Covid-19 and Covid-like Illness in Schools

 - A single COVID-19 case that is associated with a school does not necessarily constitute an outbreak and will not automatically lead to school closure.
 Two or more unrelated cases associated with a school would be considered a COVID-19 cluster.

 - Two or more related cases in a school would be considered a COVID-19 outbreak.
-Even in an outbreak scenario, it is possible that only the group of students and staff who came in close contact with the positive cases will be required to stay home and self-isolate for 14 days.
+Even in an outbreak scenario, it is possible that only the group of students and staff who came in close contact with the positive cases will be required to stay home and self-isolate.
 Public Health will contact those individuals who are close contacts.

 - 1Close contact is defined as someone who lives with or otherwise had close, prolonged contact (more than15 minutes within 2 metres) with the person up to 48 hours before symptoms began or while the person was symptomatic and not isolating, OR had direct contact with infectious body fluids of the person a case (e.g., was coughed or sneezed on) without the appropriate use of recommended personal protective equipment.